space307/effector-react-slots/README.md

 ### createSlot

-function, takes the slot name. returns the table containing the slot
+Function, takes the slot name.
+Returns the table containing the slot

 #### set